samartzidis/magicstick.io/docs/DIY.md

 3. In the magicstick-ui Utility, click the "Scan devices" option and select the "magicstick-dummy..." device that now appears in the device list.
 Next, select the "Device info" option and copy the device's serial number.

-4. Order your device firmware from [Etsy](https://www.etsy.com/uk/listing/1709718352/magicstickio-firmware), by supplying the 16-digit serial number you copied in the previous step in the order form.
+4. **Purchase** your device firmware from [Etsy](https://www.etsy.com/uk/listing/1709718352/magicstickio-firmware), by supplying the 16-digit serial number you copied in the previous step in the order form.

 5. Plug your "Raspberry Pi Pico W" device in BOOTSEL mode again, and now in Windows File Explorer, copy the downloaded firmware file directly to the "Raspberry Pi Pico W" device, which should appear on Windows as "RPI-RP2".